|

 Cover artwork by Gordon Grant, line drawing of a Scout in front of a campsite waving his campaign hat, beckoning to the reader.
 Printings 1-3 had an olive drab background, and the 2nd printing reprint plus printings 4-10 had a maroon background.
 There apparently were also some "special" printings with orange or light green covers.
 All back covers were the same color as the front, with a First Class badge.

-Second Edition, first cover variant, grey background, 1914-16 (left)
+Second Edition, first cover variant, grey background, 1914-16 (top row, left)

-Second Edition, third cover variant, pale green background, 1917-20 (middle)
+Second Edition, second cover variant, pale green background, 1917-20 (top row, right)

 Back covers were the same color as the front cover.
 Through the 23rd printing, the back cover was blank; from the 24th printing on, the back cover had a United States Bicycle Tire ad.